Feeding Hungry Families:

 During the first community discussions Bean’s Cafe was identified as a valuable resource with a wealth of knowledge on reaching the hungry.
 In 2004, Bean’s Cafe’s board of directors formed a new nonprofit, Kid’s Cafe, and began providing snacks and meals to local community programs.
 In 2006, Kid’s Cafe officially merged with Bean’s Cafe and was reborn as the program now known as The Children’s Lunchbox.

 In 2009, The Children’s Lunchbox introduced a weekend food program at Mt.
 View Elementary – and since then has grown to include eight Title I elementary schools in Anchorage.
-New sites are added regularly as we work to feed every hungry child in our community.
+New sites and programs are added regularly as we work to feed every hungry child in our community.
+Our newest addition is the school food pantry/pantry box.